 - Approach shots are a different story.
 The data favors the 4-hybrid in every handicap bracket.

 - One interesting note that shows the ever-widening gap between PGA Tour pros and single-digits.
 The average 0-5 handicap has a GIR percentage of 22.09% with the 4-hybrid, which from the above chart is around 165 yards.
 Looking at GIR percentage from 200+ yards – the best equivalent to a long iron approach for pros – the PGA Tour average so far this season is 42.35%.
-The leader, Henrik Stenson, hits the green a remarkable 60.81% from 200+ yards out.

 - Another stark realization for amateurs: The PGA Tour average in fairway hit percentage using all club types was 61% in 2017.
 A 14.81% increase compared to the average 0-5 handicap with a 4-iron.

-AVERAGE SCORE WHEN USING AS TEE CLUB
+AVERAGE SCORE WHEN HITTING OFF THE TEE

 A straightforward way to tell what club is best?
 What’s the average score when you actually put it in play.
 This analysis wasn’t restricted to a certain kind of hole, so it could be on a par-3, par-4 or par-5.
 But the answer was clear.